 Engaging in regular physical exercise, eating a Mediterranean Diet, not smoking, and drinking alcohol in moderation were all found to decrease the risk of developing Alzheimer’s and other forms of dementia in a recent study conducted in the United Kingdom.
-In addition, preventing and treating diabetes, high blood pressure and obesity was also found to reduce the risk.
+In addition, preventing and treating diabetes, high blood pressure and obesity were also found to reduce the risk.
 Studies suggest that exercise three to five times a week for between 30 minutes and an hour is beneficial.
 But while heavy drinking was linked to dementia, drinking moderate levels of alcohol was found to be beneficial.
-A review of academic studies and data by researchers at the University of Edinburgh revealed that more than three quarters of cognitive decline – age-related changes in brain skills including memory and speed of thinking – was accounted for by lifestyle and other environmental factors including level of education.
+A review of academic studies and data by researchers at the University of Edinburgh revealed that more than three-quarters of cognitive decline – age-related changes in brain skills including memory and speed of thinking – was accounted for by lifestyle and other environmental factors including level of education.